polybiusproxy/hxCodec/README.md

 ### Windows

 You don't need any special instructions in order to build for Windows.
-Just pull the `lime build windows`.
+Just pull the `lime build windows` command and the library will be building with your game.

-### Mac
+### macOS

-Currently, building for Mac isn't supported because we are missing the Mac build of LibVLC.
+Currently, building for macOS isn't supported because we are missing the macOS build of LibVLC.

-**However, if you got LibVLC to build and work on Mac, please send us a pull request with the builded files!**
+**However, if you got LibVLC to build and work on Mac, please make a pull request!**

 ### Linux